 After Europeans arrived the Beothuks began using iron for tools and weapons.
 Here is an article with more

 Here is a website with information about Indian weapon types.

 Portrait of Demasduit

-A teenage girl named Shawnadithit (also spelled Shanawdithit)
+A young woman named Shawnadithit (also spelled Shanawdithit)

 was probably the last Beothuk.
 Starving and alone, Shawnadithit and two female relatives surrendered to the British.

 The other Beothuk women died, but Shawnadithit lived for six years as an English slave called "Nancy," drawing

 pictures and telling stories of her lost tribe.
 Shawnadithit's aunt Demasduit,

 who died several years earlier, had a more tragic story.
 Demasduit had just given birth when the British raided her village,